Brauer groups of 1-motives

-\begin{corollary} Let $S$ be a connected, reduced, geometrically unibranch and noetherian scheme and let $G_i$ be an extension of an abelian $S$-scheme $A_i$ by an $S$-torus $T_i$ for $i=1,2,3$.
+\begin{corollary} Let $S$ be a connected, reduced, normal and noetherian scheme and let $G_i$ be an extension of an abelian $S$-scheme $A_i$ by $\GG_m^{r_i}$ for $i=1,2,3$.
 Let $\ell$ be a prime distinct from the residue characteristics of $S$.
 Then, with the above notation, the natural homomorphism

 is injective.